 We are continuing to work hard on behalf of junior doctors in Wales, so look out for emails and posts on social media for updates.
 There may well be important announcements soon that will have further positive impacts on your working life.

 It has never been more important to reach out and look out for each other.
 Remember, when you take up your licence to practise and begin your first post, you don’t just start your life as a doctor, you join a clinical team, and an international community of doctors.
 You are never alone – reach out.
-You can find out more about WJDC via our webpage
+Find out more about WJDC

 If you are taking up a clinical post, pace yourself, know that your best is good enough and that every day you are learning and contributing to your clinical teams, even when it doesn’t always feel like this.
 Arguably, perhaps the greatest skill as a clinician is knowing your limitations, working up to them but asking for help.